alisaifee/coredis/docs/source/compatibility.rst

 LSET
 ****

-Set the value of an element in a list by its index
+Sets the value of an element in a list by its index.

 - Documentation: `LSET <https://redis.io/commands/lset>`_
 - Implementation: :meth:`~coredis.Redis.lset`